The Defiant Ones

-The Defiant Ones is a 1958 American adventure drama film which tells the story of two escaped prisoners, one white and one black, who are shackled together and who must co-operate in order to survive.
-It stars Tony Curtis and Sidney Poitier.
+The Defiant Ones is a 1958 American drama film produced and directed by Stanley Kramer.
 The film was adapted by Harold Jacob Smith from the story by Nedrick Young, originally credited as Nathan E. Douglas.
-It was produced and directed by Stanley Kramer.
+It stars Tony Curtis and Sidney Poitier as two escaped prisoners, one white and one black, who are shackled together and who must co-operate in order to survive.

-The film was highly regarded at the time of its release; it won Academy Awards for Cinematography (Black-and-White) and Original Screenplay and was nominated for seven others, including Best Picture and Best Actor for both Poitier and Curtis.
-Poitier won the Silver Bear for Best Actor at the Berlin International Film Festival.
+The Defiant Ones premiered on June 29, 1958 at the 8th Berlin International Film Festival, where Poitier won the Silver Bear for Best Actor.
+Upon its release in the U.S. on September 27, the film was highly regarded by film critics.
+It won Academy Awards for Cinematography (Black-and-White) and Original Screenplay and was nominated for seven others, including Best Picture and Best Actor for both Poitier and Curtis.